adampattersonct/adampattersonct/README.md

 - 🤝 I am an Adjunct Professor in the Department of Data Science at Nichols College
 - ✍️  I have completed an MS in Quantitative Economics and hope to finish my MS in Data Science soon
 - 🤝 As I primarily code by myself, I will use this platform to promote my work
-- 📫 You can reach me at adamleopatterson@gmail.com
+- 📫 You can reach me at adamlpatterson@gmail.com
+- 🤗 My hugging face profile is https://huggingface.co/adamPatterson

 <!---
 adampattersonct/adampattersonct is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.